Housing vaccine mandate FAQs

 Who sees the vaccination information I upload, and who has access to it?

-Information you upload as proof of vaccination is considered Protected Health Information (PHI) and will only be reviewed by professional staff in the Campus Health Center (CHC).
+Information you upload as proof of vaccination is considered Protected Health Information (PHI) and will only be reviewed by professional staff in the Campus Health Committee (CHC).
 Housing and residential life will be informed by the CHC when your documentation is reviewed and complete.
-The specific vaccination information you provide will become part of your health record at the CHC accessible only to healthcare professionals there.
+The specific vaccination information you provide will become part of your health record at the CHC.

 If I am unable to be vaccinated, how can I still be eligible to live on campus?

 The university recognizes that there are legitimate religious objections to vaccinations and that there are a small number of people who have a pre-existing medical condition where they are unable to receive the COVID-19 vaccine.
-Uploading your exemption is one of the pre-arrival checklist items that is in your move-in email you will receive from the housing office during the week of July 26.
+Uploading your exemption is one of the pre-arrival checklist items that is in your move-in email you will receive from the housing office.

 Do I have to be fully vaccinated before arriving on campus on my move-in date?
 Will vaccines be available at move-in if I am unable to receive a vaccination before arriving to campus?